Measurements of the charge ratio and polarization of cosmic-ray muons with the Super-Kamiokande detector: Introduction

 \section{Introduction}

-Three-flavor neutrino mixing, described by the Pontecorvo-Maki-Nakagawa-Sakata~(PMNS) matrix~\cite{Maki:1962mu, Pontecorvo:1967fh}, is generally parameterised by three mixing angles, two neutrino mass-squared differences, and one $CP$-violating phase.
+Three-flavor neutrino mixing, described by the Pontecorvo-Maki-Nakagawa-Sakata~(PMNS) matrix~\cite{Maki:1962mu, Pontecorvo:1967fh}, is generally parameterized by three mixing angles, two neutrino mass-squared differences, and one $CP$-violating phase.
 Neutrino oscillation was first confirmed in atmospheric neutrino data observed with the Super-Kamiokande~(SK) detector~\cite{Super-Kamiokande:1998kpq}.
 Since then neutrino oscillation has been observed not only in atmospheric neutrinos~\cite{IceCube:2017lak, Super-Kamiokande:2017yvm, ANTARES:2018rtf} but also with other neutrino sources such as solar neutrinos~\cite{Fukuda:2001nj, Ahmad:2001an, Ahmad:2002jz}, accelerator neutrinos~\cite{K2K:2004iot, MINOS:2011amj, NOvA:2019cyt, T2K:2019bcf}, and reactor neutrinos~\cite{KamLAND:2002uet, DoubleChooz:2011ymz, DayaBay:2012fng}.
 However, several oscillation parameters remain unknown; the mass hierarchy of $\Delta m^{2}_{23}$, the octant of $\theta_{23}$, and the value of $CP$-violating phase.

-In the SK detector, the approach to measuring these oscillation parameters is by comparing the energy, angle and flavor distributions of atmospheric neutrino interaction products observed in data with that predicted by atmospheric neutrino simulations~\cite{Gaisser:1988ar, Honda:1995hz}.
+In the SK detector, the approach to measuring these oscillation parameters is by comparing the energy, angle, and flavor distributions of atmospheric neutrino interaction products observed in data with that predicted by atmospheric neutrino simulations~\cite{Gaisser:1988ar, Honda:1995hz}.
 For atmospheric neutrino measurements, a precise knowledge of the ratio of neutrinos to anti-neutrinos~($\nu/\bar{\nu}$) is of particular importance in the extraction of accurate oscillation parameters.
-However, the accuracy of the atmospheric neutrino predictions in the absolute flux and the flavor proportion is limited by uncertainties in both the primary cosmic-ray flux and the hadronic production in the air shower~\cite{Barr:2006it, Honda:2006qj}.
+However, the accuracy of the atmospheric neutrino predictions in the absolute flux and the flavor proportion is limited by uncertainties in both the primary cosmic-ray flux and the hadronic production in the air shower~\cite{Barr:2006it, Honda:2006qj, Fedynitch:2012fs}.
+In particular, air shower simulations show a significant cosmic-ray muon deficit in experimental measurement.
+This deficit is the so-called Muon Puzzle~\cite{Albrecht:2021cxw} and such discrepancies must be reduced for precise neutrino measurement.

 Cosmic-ray muons predominantly come from the decay of mesons produced in hadronic showers that follow from the interaction between primary cosmic-rays and nuclei in the atmosphere.
 Accordingly, these muons carry essential information on pion and kaon production in the hadronic interaction.